Team-Resurgent/Modxo/README.md

  * Windbg get stuck sometimes when connected to Modxo SuperIO's serial port

 ## Notes

+> [!IMPORTANT]
- * Currently, Modxo uses the ID 0xAF.
+> Currently, Modxo uses the ID 0xAF.
 Any derivative hardware with significant changes should ideally use a different ID.
 This is so that software like PrometheOS can target features appropriately.

 ## Attribution Requirement